The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 The simulations are made with a simulated infinite rotational loop, which also heavily skews the value of skill speed.
 Also #1: fights are not infinite, and often come with downtime.
 Also #2: slower GCDs offer some rotational tricks to maximize Party buff windows.

-# The section above is probably handled better by other pages on the site